Skip to content

 Max intervalLongest interval FSRS can schedule, in days.
 Caps how far into the future a card can be pushed.1 to 36,500

 • Pair concepts with at least one typed edge before reviewing them.
-Review questions lean on the relation graph for context; isolated nodes get vaguer questions.
+Relations are part of what you reveal and what makes the graph worth remembering.